jkunz 3d30d6da4b

 Perfect For

-• 🔧 Microservices - Manage multiple services easily
+• 🔧 Microservices — Manage multiple services from a single tool

-• 🏭 Worker processes - Queue workers, cron jobs
+• 🏭 Workers & Jobs — Queue workers, cron jobs, background tasks

 Please note: The MIT License does not grant permission to use the trade names, trademarks, service marks, or product names of the project, except as required for reasonable and customary use in describing the origin of the work and reproducing the content of the NOTICE file.